KingKemar/globals-in-loop-check/README.md

 Key options:

 - `--short` – emit a compact report, useful for CI environments.
-- `--no-gitignore` – analyze files even if they are listed in `.gitignore`.
+- `--no-gitignore` - analyze files even if they are listed in `.gitignore`.
-- `--help` – show the full command-line reference.
+- `--help` - show the full command-line reference.

+## Rules

+The tool currently reports these checks as flake8‑style messages:

+- G001 — Global used inside a loop/comprehension
+  - Example: `path/to/file.py:10:1: G001 global variable 'X' used inside a loop`
+  - Rationale: each iteration performs a global lookup; cache into a local before the loop.
+- G002 — Global should be encapsulated in a class
+  - Trigger: a module‑level variable is only ever referenced inside methods of a single class.
+  - Example: `path/to/file.py:3:1: G002 module-level variable 'CFG' is only used inside class 'Service'; consider encapsulating it as a class/instance attribute`
+  - Rationale: improves modularity and control over access/modification.

 ## Integration with pre-commit